Notion Note Taking: A Beginner's Guide

 But this is a Notion-focused website.
 And Notion is a versatile tool that can be used for a variety of purposes, including note-taking.
-Whether you are taking notes for books, meetings, or journaling, Notion provides a flexible and customizable platform that can meet all your needs.
+Whether you want to take meeting notes, quick notes, book notes, or simply bullet journal, Notion provides a flexible and customizable platform that can meet all your needs.

 Notion Note Taking Basics